-Supervision Fees: Due to the high cost of supervision and other training expenses, additional fees are charged for SC3041, SC3042, SC3044, and SC3045.
+Supervision Fees: Due to the high cost of supervision and other training expenses, additional fees are charged for TSC3041, TSC3042, TSC3044, and TSC3045.
 The amount of these fees is indicated in the registration materials for each semester.
 These fees are normally not covered by scholarship, but can be included in the overall financial aid package.
-The fee for the 2014-2015 academic year is \$1,300 per semester.
+The fee for the 2015-2016 academic year is \$1,300 per semester.

 Required Training Psychotherapy: The effective and ethical practice of spiritually integrative counseling depends upon the caregiver's continual cultivation of emotional and spiritual resources, self-knowledge, and ability to use herself or himself for the care of others.
-Therefore, students concentrating in Spiritually Integrative Counseling are required to be in psychotherapy during their clinical education.
+Therefore, students concentrating in Spiritually Integrative Psychotherapy are required to be in at least one year of weekly psychotherapy at their own expense during their clinical education.
 Students indicate that they have begun this requirement by requesting that a letter be sent by their therapist to The Clinebell Institute Training Director indicating that the psychotherapy has begun.